openrewrite/rewrite-migrate-java/README.md

 # Java Migration Recipes

-OpenRewrite provides a set of recipes that will help developers migrate to either Java 11 or Java 17.
+OpenRewrite provides a set of recipes that will help developers migrate to either Java 11, Java 17, or Java 21.
 These two LTS releases are the most common targets for organizations that are looking to modernize their applications.

 ## Java 11 Migrations